 Although the benefits to modern society of the Internet are numerous, it must also be recognized that the same technology which facilitates such communication can also be exploited by terrorists.
-The Internet can be used for the radicalization and recruitment of terrorists; dissemination of illegal content; incitement to commit acts of terrorism; facilitating communication between terrorist actors; and the training of potential recruits.
+The Internet can be used for the glorification of terrorist acts, incitement to commit acts of terrorism, radicalization and recruitment of terrorists, dissemination of illegal content, facilitating communication between terrorist actors and the training of potential recruits.

-Pursuant to the Global Counter-Terrorism Strategy ( A/RES/60/288) of September 2006, Member States began to work with the United Nations to explore ways and means to coordinate efforts at the international and regional levels to counter terrorism in all its forms and manifestations on the Internet; and in particular, to counter the use of the Internet as a tool for the spread of terrorism.
-Given the highly specialized and technical nature of cases involving the use of the internet, it is particularly important that UNODC serve as a resource to Member States.
+Pursuant to the United Nations Global Counter-Terrorism Strategy ( A/RES/60/288) of September 2006, Member States undertook to work with the United Nations to explore ways and means to coordinate efforts at the international and regional levels to counter terrorism in all its forms and manifestations on the Internet, and in particular, to counter the use of the Internet as a tool for the spread of terrorism.

-With this in mind, in 2011, UNODC set about developing a new technical assistance tool on The Use of the Internet for Terrorist Purposes, in collaboration with the Counter-Terrorism Implementation Task Force (CTITF).
-UNODC convened two meetings of international experts in Vienna in October 2011 and February 2012, in order to draw on the collective experiences of Member States, specialized institutions and individual experts representing different geographic regions and legal approaches.
+In compliance with its reinforced mandate in the area of technical assistance to Member States on preventing and combating the misuse of the Internet for terrorist purposes, UNODC set about developing a new technical assistance tool on The Use of the Internet for Terrorist Purposes, in collaboration with the United Nations Counter-Terrorism Implementation Task Force (CTITF).
+The development of the publication drew on two expert group meetings held in Vienna, in October 2011 and February 2012, with the participation of Member State representatives, institutions and individual experts.